 We present several measurements to compare the performance of QFS with a conventional Linux file system, ext2, under regular file system workloads and microbenchmarks that only use POSIX I/O operations.
 Since the difference between QFS and ext2 is primarily in the management of metadata, we are particularly interested in POSIX I/O metadata-oriented operations.
 Therefore the several benchmarks we devised exercise mkdir, stat, opendir/readdir, and rename.
+For this comparison, we compare QFS running under FUSE with ext2 also running under FUSE.

-For this evaluation, we compare a QFS file system implementation with a File System in User Space (FUSE) interface[35] with ext2 running under FUSE.
-This was necessary because the base 9P library being used [23] did not implement all the operations being tested.
 Figure 8 shows three measured categories.
 For MKDIR (first bars), the system creates a directory 10-ary tree with 111,110 total directories.
 FIND (second bars) measures running the find command over the directory mentioned above and that measurement exercises stat, opendir and readdir operations.
 MOVE (third bars) measures 5115 individual directory moves.